Xre0uS/MultiDump/README.md

 The key is encrypted with the handler's IP and port.
 When MultiDump connects through a proxy, the handler should use the `--override-ip` option to manually specify the IP address for key generation in remote mode, ensuring decryption works correctly by matching the decryption IP with the expected IP set in MultiDump `-r`.

 An additional option to dump the SAM, SECURITY and SYSTEM hives are available with `--reg`, the decryption process is the same as LSASS dumps.
+This is more of a convenience feature to make post exploit pillage easier.

 ### Building MultiDump